-Andrew M. Beato is the Chair of the False Claims Act and Whistleblower Practice Group at Stein Mitchell Cipollone Beato & Missner LLP.
-His practice focuses on representing qui tam relators in the United States and abroad in cases involving violations of the False Claims Act.
-Mr. Beato has substantial experience representing clients in high-profile government fraud investigations with various state and federal agencies, including the Department of Justice, State Attorneys General Offices, the Food and Drug Administration, the U.S. Department of Health and Human Services, the Centers for Medicare and Medicaid Services, the Securities and Exchange Commission, the Internal Revenue Service, and the Department of Defense.
-In addition, he represents clients in regulatory matters before the Federal Trade Commission, the Federal Communications Commission, and state agencies.
+Andrew M. Beato is the Chair of the False Claims Act and Whistleblower Practice Group at Stein Mitchell Beato & Missner LLP.
+His practice focuses on representing whistleblowers in the United States and abroad.
+Mr. Beato has substantial experience representing clients in high-profile government fraud investigations with state and federal agencies, including the Department of Justice, State Attorneys General Offices, the Food and Drug Administration, the U.S. Department of Health and Human Services, the Centers for Medicare and Medicaid Services, the Securities and Exchange Commission, the Internal Revenue Service, and the Department of Defense.

 Honors & Awards

 - WASHINGTONIAN Magazine selects Andrew Beato for his outstanding record of achievement as a Whistleblower lawyer.

 THE NATIONAL TRIAL LAWYERS TOP 100 TRIAL LAWYERS (2014-2018)

 USD 2.5 million vs. USD 42,325: Huge gap in J&J hip-implant compensations in the US and India proves the need for urgent reforms.March 5, 2019

 January 29, 2019

 Watch CBS Program Featuring Andrew Beato’s Client Dr. Michael JonesJanuary 2019